dohyung97022/awsGuide/README.md

       * Most use cases
       * Lesser calls
       * Reduce cost
-      * Recieve message wait time max 20 sec
+      * Receive message wait time max 20 sec
   * ### Dead Lock Que (DLQ)
       * #### If message is not delivered to Subs DLQ is activated
       * #### Used for future analysis or reprocessing